Updated: April 2022

 Of course, I do buy new reissues too, but today I’ll be talking about how to buy used vinyl records.
 I’ll share with you how I find record dealers, and more importantly, how to grade the records before you shell out your cash.

 Finding regular dealers is pretty easy.
 It’s finding private dealers that’s tricky.

 The easiest way to find records is to visit music stores that deal in second-hand vinyl.
 You’ll find these in almost every town and city in the world.
 So no secrets there.

 The next port of call to find used records is to visit vinyl fairs.
 These fairs usually take place over weekends.
 And they’re easy to find too.
 Just a quick search on Facebook will reveal a bunch of vinyl fairs in your area.
 And most flea markets will have a vinyl dealer or two.

-Also, believe it or not, but antique stores are also a great source of used vinyl records.
-Not all of them deal in vinyl though.
-So you might need to do some research to find the ones that do.
+Also, believe it or not, antique stores are also a great source of used vinyl records.
+Not all of them deal in vinyl though, so you might need to do some research to find the ones that do.

 Now, private dealers are the bomb!
-This is were you’ll find the highest quality used records.
+This is where you’ll find the highest quality used records.
 And their prices are usually way lower than music stores and vinyl fairs.

 I’ve picked up nearly mint records for 8 to 10 times less than I’d get from a music store or vinyl fair.